avinash-deyyam/COVER_LETTER_GENERATOR/README.md

    - Focus on particular skills - It tells the LLM to focus on any particular skill of the user.
    - Change language style - User can suggest any particular language style or type 'new' to create a new style.
-   - cover letter length - It helps to restrict the word count of the cover letter
    - model creativity - Values between 0 and 1 with increasing creativity.
 It is the temperature parameter used in LLMs.
    - others - User can suggest any other preference.